Veganism – Why and How

 Going vegan is actually easy-peasy!

 Transitioning to a vegan diet might seem scary or unattainable and it’s natural to feel this way!
 Most vegans will tell you that they had the same concerns when they first thought of switching to veganism.
-Perhaps you are concerned about giving up your favorite foods (fortunately, there are plenty of vegan marshmallow options without gelatin) or about the comments you may get from others.
+Perhaps you are concerned about giving up your favorite foods (fortunately, there are plenty of vegan alternatives, including marshmallow options without gelatin) or about the comments you may get from others.
 But in reality, you will discover how amazing going vegan is.
 You will discover vegan versions of your favorite foods, new plant-based dishes you will fall in love with and you will adapt to the new lifestyle and make new connections.

 The easiest way to try veganism is with Challenge 22!